What to sow in February

 Amsterdam 2 solo, Amsterdam 3 Sprint These will be growing in the polytunnel all the way through, so I will just sow them in rows and keep my fingers crossed because I’m a bit hit-and-miss with carrots.
 Some years I do really well, other years I don’t.
 Last year was a good year, so I’m hoping and 2020 will be too.

-And you can also sow salad leaves like Mizuna, I’ve got a mustard here called Green in the Snow, I also grow the mustard Oriental Ruby Streaks, which is a deep red color, quite mustardy as the leaves get bigger, but very small leaves almost have a caramel taste to them to start with and then the more you chew them, the more that mustardy heat comes through.
+And you can also sow salad leaves like Mizuna, I’ve got a mustard here called Green in the Snow, I also grow the mustard Oriental Ruby Streaks (Mizuna Red Streaks), which is a deep red color, quite mustardy as the leaves get bigger, but very small leaves almost have a caramel taste to them to start with and then the more you chew them, the more that mustardy heat comes through.

 And also on the recommendation of a fellow content creator and gardener I’m going to try Lettuce Salanova and this one is called Expertise RZ.
 Apparently leaves are exceptionally tolerant to cold and exceptionally tolerant to heat and I’ve got to say they were exceptionally pricey seeds.
 So I’m going to be really interested to see how these do.
 They’re like a cut and come again but rather than individual leaves you can actually just cut the head and it will regrow.
 So I’m really looking forward to trying that and I will report back on the results of it later in the year.

 I’m going to do some spring onions.
 I have already got a row of spring onions in, I can see that one has started to come up.
 The two varieties that I’m growing are Performer and White Lisbon.
-I don’t seem to be hugely successful at growing spring onion, so I will sow plenty of rows in the hope that some of them come up.
+I have also found success with Guardsman Bunching onions.

 And to go with those spring onions I’m also going to plant some radishes.
 Now so I’ve got three varieties one is French Breakfast, it’s that ‘pink at the top and white at the bottom’ standard recognizable radish, one is called Cherry Belle and is more of a globe, smaller circular radish and I’m also going to try it a little little white radish this is called Albena.
-I’m really looking forward to trying it and to see if having a white skin gives it a milder flavor or not.
+I’m really looking forward to trying it and to see if having a white color gives it a milder flavor or not.
+In USA, try a white variety called Hailstone.

 Peas and Snowpeas

-Both peas and snow pea seeds can be planted in February.
+Both peas and snow pea seeds are included in my guide of what to sow in February.
 I’m putting them into guttering suspended in our polytunnel.
 I drilled some holes in the bottom of the guttering, filled it with compost, sown my pea seeds on top and they’ve been growing away really nicely since the autumn.
-I’m now going to do some more and rather than staying in the polytunnel for the season, these Oregon Sugarpod will get taken outside.
+I’m now going to do some more and rather than staying in the polytunnel for the season, these Oregon Sugarpod (Oregon Giant pea) will get taken outside.
 I’ll dig a shallow trench in the soil, take the guttering and very gently move it like that and hopefully the peas in their compost will slide out, down into the channel that I’ve made, giving very little root disturbance for the peas.

 I’ll be starting these in modules so they can go outside with minimum root disturbance.
 Last year I was given several different types of turnips to try.
-The one that I liked the most is a white skinned one, but I’m also going to be trying Purple Top Milan and one called Petrowski.
+The one that I liked the most is a white skinned one, but I’m also going to be trying Purple Top Milan (in USA, try Purple White Globe) and one called Petrowski.
 These seeds are saved in an envelope, but I have remembered to label them.
 So there we go, a race through some of the things that can be sown during February.

 One more time I’m going to remind you to adjust your sowing times according to your area.
 It would be awful just to sow a whole load of seeds only to have to repurchase and re-sow them in a month or twos time.
-Below is a quick list of seeds to sow in February, together with links to purchase the seeds.
+Below is a quick list of seeds featured in this What to sow in February guide, together with links to purchase the seeds in UK.

 Red Cabbages – Red Acre